Placeblock/CommandAPI/README.md

 ### 🔴IMPORTANT🔴 Please read the whole documentation to prevent mistakes and to answer unanswered questions

-CommandAPI simplifies and structures command definition and execution, especially with many subcommands.<br />
+CommandAPI simplifies and structures subCommand definition and execution, especially with many subcommands.<br />
 Auto-Tab-Completion can be a mess to implement in large commands.
 CommandAPI does it for you!<br />
 It can be really hard to implement complex Commands, Help-Messages and Auto-Tab-Completion without many duplicated code snippets.
 Because the Structure of your commands and subcommands are stored only in one place, all of this can be done without much effort!